civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 One of the advantages of loading the data from the CSV file into Ruby objects is that it becomes easier for us to filter the collection of people or to manipulate their attributes.
 For example, we could order the people by first name.
 Or, we could update a person's phone number.

 Read through `runner.rb`.
-We want our program to allow users to filter people using different commands: filtering people from a specific area code, with a specific last name, or with an e-mail address from a specific domain.
+We want our program to allow users to filter people using different commands: filtering people from a specific area code, with a specific last name, with an e-mail address from a specific domain, or born after a given year.
 When we're done, the program should operate similar to the example in Figure 1.

 Begin by completing the feature for searching for people by area code.
 Run the program and follow the error messages (Hint:  we'll be adding to our `Person` class).
-Once users can search for people by area code, implement the other two features:  searching by last name and by e-mail domain.
+Once users can search for people by area code, implement the other three features:  searching by last name, by e-mail domain, and by birth year.
 Then think up and add another feature of our own.

 ### Release 4: Saving Ruby State to CSV